 When it comes to online payments, you always need to make sure that it is 100% secure for both yourself as the merchant and your customers.

-While a typical MENA shopper uses their credit card to pay for online transactions with well-established eCommerce players, the same shopper will choose to pay cash on delivery when shopping with regional players.
+While a typical MENA shopper uses online payments to purchase with well-established eCommerce players, the same shopper will choose to pay cash-on-delivery when shopping with regional players.

 This is mainly because of a lack of trust.
 One way to overcome this is by ensuring that you select a payment gateway with a robust security framework in place that reduces risk levels for merchants as well as protects the consumer's sensitive card details.
 Emphasizing these security features within the eCommerce platform will help motivate the customers to make the final leap to checkout.

-As such, the payment gateway you choose must comply with payment and banking grade as well as PCI-DSS security levels.
+As such, the payment gateway you choose must comply with industry standards and regulations, such as the Payment Card Industry Data Security Standard (PCI DSS).

-PCI-DSS stands for Payment Card Industry Data Security Standard which is a system of standards put in place by the PCI Security Standards Council to uphold security when handling card data.
-This council was originally formed by American Express, Discover Financial Services, JCB International, MasterCard, and Visa Inc. in 2006, with the goal of enhancing global payment account data security.
+PCI-DSS is a system of rules put in place by the PCI Security Standards Council, originally formed by American Express, Discover Financial Services, JCB International, MasterCard, and Visa Inc. in 2006, to uphold security when handling card data.
+This council was formed to enhance security when it comes to online payments globally!

 You also need to ensure that the payment provider you choose can protect your business from possible disputes or chargeback claims that could arise in the future so that they can be resolved quickly without hurting your business and cash flows.

-Since Tap Payments is connected to most of the banks in the MENA region, this is an important feature that we can provide because we can deal with the banks directly on your behalf and resolve these disputes quickly without any involvement from your end.
+This means that you need to choose a payment partner that is already connected to your bank so that they can deal with the banks directly on your behalf and resolve these disputes quickly without any involvement from your end.

 Things can always go wrong but when it’s about your money, you need immediate support to have it resolved quickly for your peace of mind.
 This is why when looking for payment gateways and providers, you need to consider the level of support that they can give you as well.